ibm-cloud-docs/vpc/s390x-vsi-images.md

 To create secure execution based custom images by using the Cloud Object Storage option, see [Preparing the workload](https://www.ibm.com/docs/en/linux-on-systems?topic=tasks-prepare-workload).
 For information about creating secure execution based images, see [IBM Secure Execution for Linux](https://www.ibm.com/docs/en/linux-on-systems?topic=overview-introducing-secure-execution-linux).

-The IBM Wazi as a Service (Wazi aaS) custom image can be created by using IBM Wazi Image Builder, which is a separately orderable product from IBM’s Passport Advantage.
+The {{site.data.keyword.waziaas_full_notm}} (Wazi aaS) custom image can be created only by using IBM Wazi Image Builder, which is a separately orderable product from [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/){: external}.
 There are additional requirements to order and use Wazi Image Builder.
 The image cost is the premium applied to cover the cost of technologies that allows for z/OS dev and test images to run on IBM Z hardware in IBM’s cloud infrastructure as a service layer.
+The z/OS Wazi aaS custom image must meet the following requirements:

+* Is in qcow2 format
+* The operating system is z/OS 2.4 or z/OS 2.5

 For more information, see [Bringing your own image with Wazi Image Builder](https://www.ibm.com/docs/en/wazi-aas/1.0.0?topic=bringing-your-own-image-wazi-image-builder){: external}.

 ### Requirements
 {: #vs_custom-image-reqs}